-Saturday’s electrifying thunderstorms were highly unusual – and not likely to repeat any time soon
+Saturday’s electrifying thunderstorms were highly unusual — and not likely to repeat any time soon

 The result was the explosive development of thunderclouds that reached up to 36,000 feet high.
 “Normally, we get excited when tops get to 20,000 feet,” UW meteorologist Cliff Mass wrote on his blog.

 The storms brought drenching rain and even hail in a few places, including Bothell and Puyallup.
-At SeaTac Airport, 0.59 inches of rain fell, shattering the previous record for the day of 0.26 inches in 2010.
+At Sea-Tac Airport, 0.59 inches of rain fell, shattering the previous record for the day of 0.26 inches in 2010.

 A direct lightning strike to a transformer in Tacoma’s Hilltop neighborhood, along with other damage, knocked out power to more than 12,000 customers.
 By noon Sunday, Seattle City Light was still reporting 187 active events affecting 1,370 customers.
 Puget Sound Energy crews were dealing with nearly 100 mostly small outages, affecting about 500 customers primarily in Whatcom County.

-“Most of the outages were on account of lightning strikes on the line… transformers being damaged and, in many cases, lightning hit trees, which fell on the line,” said PSE spokesman Nick Hartrich.
+“Most of the outages were on account of lightning strikes on the line … transformers being damaged and, in many cases, lightning hit trees, which fell on the line,” said PSE spokesman Nick Hartrich.

 More thunderstorms are possible through Sunday, but nothing as intense as Saturday night, Michalski said.
 “Showers in general are going to be more scattered, and we can’t rule out a few thunderstorms developing.”